Fevermap/fevermap/README.md

 If you have checked out a clone of this repository, simply run `docker-compose up --build` to play around with the [local development environment](https://www.youtube.com/watch?v=hsXWF-hpBJM).

+If you have OpenShift/Kubernetes/Ansible skills, you can participate in operations automation.
+See [ocp/README.md](ocp/README.md) for details.

 This is an open source project, so feel free to review the code, fix things you think are important and open a merge request for others to review.

 Read more in [CONTRIBUTING.md](CONTRIBUTING.md).